lbod/delitetutorial/tutorials/beginner.md

     yo delite-element

 You'll be prompted to enter the widget package name & the name of the custom widget element, accept the defaults for delite widget element package
-& delite widget element name, select no for the rest of the options.
+& delite widget element name, select Yes for the template option and no for the rest.

     ?
 What is the name of your delite widget element package? (custom-templated) ?
 What do you want to call your delite widget element (must contain a dash)? (custom-templated-element)